-I also recommend visiting the Installation or virtual Educational Office representative.
-In the past, financial resources available to help achieve a credential after leaving the military were limited primarily to assisting with the cost of additional training and/or education that might be required.
+It is also recommended to visit the Installation or Virtual Educational Office representative.
+In the past, financial resources available to help achieve a credential after leaving the Military were limited primarily to assisting with the cost of additional training and/or education that might be required.
 New legislation allows for payment of exam fees through the Montgomery GI Bill.
 Application and renewal fees are not typically covered.